UvaCsl/HemoCell/doc/ficsion_UserGuide.md

 * All boundary nodes, bounce-back and velocity, are recognized as boundary nodes when creating boundary particles with `createBoundaryParticleField3D(lattice)`.
 * In case an external STL file is necessary, it should always be available in the expected path (e.g for `tube.stl` or `sickledCell.stl`).
 * Loading an `xmf` file which is not up to date with the `h5` files will cause the immediate and unforeseen collapse of Paraview.
+* Paraview version v4.0.X has cannot produce time depended visualizations for XDMF files.
+Please try v4.4 if applicable.
 * For more bugs and features, please visit the [bug tracker](https://bitbucket.org/lmountrakis/ficsion/issues) :-)
+* `trombosit` module cannot work with periodic boundary positions and fails as soon as the bond particles approach the boundaries.

 # A few words on the implementation